ETHMUNI/BI-Notes/Presentation.md

 * Improvement Suggestion: We could have explored alternative features or methods like hierarchical clustering to improve the results.

+**Why Classification Makes Sense:**

+It would also make sense to apply classification in this project, as it could help categorize cities based on their emissions levels (e.g., high, medium, low) or GDP per capita.
+By using features like population, GDP, and total emissions, we can predict which class a city might fall into.
+Classification techniques such as decision trees or Naïve Bayes could further help distinguish between cities that meet or exceed environmental targets, aiding in better understanding city performance regarding emissions.

 **Conclusion:**
 Our analysis has provided insights into how population and GDP impact cities' greenhouse gas emissions, but the accuracy of our models has been limited.
 We identified areas where more comprehensive data and alternative modeling techniques could improve the results.
 If we were to repeat the project, we would focus on including more relevant factors and employing more advanced methods to handle missing data and prevent overfitting.